LeanoJ/pytodo/README.md

 # PYTODO

 ## Description
 PYTODO is a simple command-line based task management application.
 It allows users to add, list, remove, complete, prioritize, and set due dates for tasks.
 The application supports multilingual functionality (English and German) and provides color-coded output for better readability.
+Tasks are stored in a SQLite database for efficient data management.

 ## Features
 - Add new tasks